uusivc2026-sudo/UUSIVC-2026-Challenge/README.md

 pretrained_ckpt/swin_tiny_patch4_window7_224.pth
 ```

-Model checkpoints and generated results are written under `outputs/` at runtime.
-The `outputs/` directory is not required in the public repository and should not be uploaded.

 ## Train

 Training uses the labeled `TRAIN` package.
 By default, the dataloader builds a deterministic local holdout from `TRAIN` for per-epoch validation and best-checkpoint selection, because the released `VAL` package has no labels.